 Most data breaches are initiated from a phishing email that contains a malicious file attachment or link to a “drive by download” website, explain how to identify Signs of a Phishing Email.
 Conducting regular cybersecurity training for your employees can help them get in the habit of doing a double take before they mistakenly click on a dangerous file.

 Controlling the execution of programs in known ransomware locations, like temporary folders for browsers and compressions/decompression programs can help safeguard your system should a ransomware file be downloaded by not letting it self-execute.

 Anti-phishing programs help keep your users from having to deal with dangerous emails by catching malicious files before they slip into your inboxes.
 Look for tools that offer sandboxing, which puts suspicious files in a quanrantined virtual environment that replicates your OS so the file will show its intent and can be immediately identified and removed.

 By only allowing certain administrative users the ability to install programs, you can reduce your risk of a ransomware or malware infection.
 Many computer users simply run their machine from the full admin login, which can allow a hacker to use that to install malicious programs.
 If your user account has restricted permissions, it means that any malicious script that gets in can also hit restrictions and be stopped from auto-installing.

 Managed IT security means you never have to worry whether software, firmware, and operating systems are being properly patched or if there’s an unprotected device out there you don’t know about.

-Neuron’s Managed IT Services can offload IT from your plate and allow you to focus solely on your business, knowing your data security is in good hands.
+Neuron’s Managed IT Services in California can offload IT from your plate and allow you to focus solely on your business, knowing your data security is in good hands.